 The Preprofessional Advising Program provides assistance and support to all students preparing for entry to medical, dental, optometry, podiatry, and osteopathy schools.
-General counseling, advising, and referral services are available to students with academic and non-academic questions and concerns.
+General counseling, advising, and referral services are available to students with academic and non-academic questions and con-

 The Preprofessional Advisor works in coordination with the Pre-Health Advisory Committee in preparing student letters of evaluation, as required by the majority of medical, dental, and health professional schools as part of the application process.

-A system of Pre-Law Advising exists to assist students in their application to law school.
+Pre-Law Advising is available to assist students in their application to law school.